xiongdawei/SST-simulation/README.md

 http://sst-simulator.org/sst-docs/docs/core/component/introduction
 The SST-core doxygen in given in the link above.
 But I will give a few introduction.
 #### Component
+Component is the most fundamental block in SST.
 #### Clock
 #### TimeConverter